 Let's talk about direct licensing.
 In this article, we’ll explain the benefits of using royalty-free music through direct licensing – whether you’re a music creator or a content creator.

 What is direct licensing?

 Why direct licensing?

 - Music creators are confused.
 They don’t know when and where their music is used.
 They’re also frustrated because they aren’t compensated for it.

 - Content creators in need of soundtracks are equally frustrated by the uncertainty and risk-taking around licensing.
 They don’t know if using a track in their content will get their video blocked, muted or taken down.

 Direct licensing solves both problems.

 - Music creators are paid upfront for their work, meaning they can focus on new music instead of complex deal structures.
-They transfer all rights to the company purchasing the music, but can still receive royalty payments in the future.
+They transfer the rights to a company purchasing the music, but can still receive royalty payments in the future.
 For example, at Epidemic Sound, our model ensures artists are paid fairly.
-We split all royalties collected from music streaming platforms 50/50 with the music creator, even if they no longer work with us.
+We pay music creators upfront, split streaming revenue 50/50, and annually distribute a $2M Soundtrack Bonus to our artists, based on the performance of their tracks.

 What’s the difference between royalty-free and direct licensing?

 Royalty-free music companies that don’t offer a direct license may include synchronization rights, but rarely have the full package of rights required.
 This leaves content creators responsible for paying for the rest.

 How does direct licensing work?

 A direct license covers all rights.
 It’s made possible by companies owning all rights to the music in their catalog, like Epidemic Sound.
 One upfront payment – or recurring, if you subscribe – gives you access to a huge selection of high-quality, royalty-free music to be published on your platforms.

 For music creators: Payment upfront and peace of mind.